 - be followed to determine incidence of breast cancer recurrence, fertility and pregnancy, cancer outcomes and other psychosocial factors.

 What does this mean for me?

-- Note: Women diagnosed with breast cancer at a young age are more likely to have an inherited mutation in a gene that affects cancer predisposition.
+- Note: Women diagnosed with breast cancer at a young age are more likely to have an in a gene that affects cancer predisposition.